awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :Buffalo to New York on the first Friday in February.
 If :they prefer, we will offer them waffles, jelly, and coffee :before they fly or get dizzy.
 Sixty flyers can qualify :confidently to face any difficulty.
-A friendly inquiry :from any family will be very cheerfully and fully answered.
+A friendly enquiry :from any family will be very cheerfully and fully answered.

 I:(8a) Pointed Paragraph (i d)